Canon G1 X Mark III vs 1D

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (9 vs 8 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the 1D requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 1D requires a separate lens.

 - More compact: Is smaller (115x78mm vs 156x158mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 1D).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 1D).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.